Olympus E-3 vs E-420

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in October 2007).

-Advantages of the Olympus E-420:
+Arguments in favor of the Olympus E-420:

 - Larger screen: Has a bigger rear LCD (2.7" vs 2.5") for image review and settings control.